Aba-ibrahim/Aba-s-Portfolio/Project_3_WaterAccess_Somalia/README.md

 Access to clean, affordable, and equitable water services remains a significant challenge across Somali cities.
 While population growth accelerates in urban and peri-urban settlements, planning efforts are often hindered by a lack of centralized and accessible water access data.

 Current limitations include:
-- Fragmented infrastructure records
+- **Fragmented infrastructure records:** No centralized view of water access across districts
-- Inconsistent population-to-access ratios
+- **Inconsistent population-to-access ratios:** Inability to track infrastructure functionality over time
-- Lack of real-time visual insights for stakeholders
+- **Lack of real-time visual insights for stakeholders:** Limited data visibility for policy and investment decisions

 ---